pixelpax/vimflowy/README.md

     - `>`,`<alt>L`,`Tab`: indent item(s)
     - `<alt>H`,`<shift>Tab`: outdent items
     - `<`: outdent items (and selected kids once the parent item hits the wall)
-    - `<Alt>Enter`: will open the first URL found in the focusedItems name or note
+    - `<Alt>Enter`: will open the first URL found in the focusedItem's name or note.
+Works with Workflowys inline linking feature as well.
     - `Space`, `z`: toggle expand/collapse on focusedItem
     - `<ctrl>Space`: toggle expand/collapse on all items under currentItemRoot
     - `Enter`: Zoom in on focused node - and place current item in memory